armthethinker/personal-site/projects/humane-virtuality.md

 %}

 {% include p-section.html
-   header="My role"
+   header="My role & tools"
    content="
+### Role
 - 👨🏻‍🎨 **UX Designer**: think, sketch, and define each experience/experiment.
 - 👨🏻‍💻 **Prototyper**: build the prototypes in JS using A-Frame, create tools that can be used in the future to speed up the prototyping process.
 - 🤔 **User Researcher**: getting feedback is incredibly important, but given the experimental nature and “earliness” of many of the prototypes, a few user interviews is all I need.
 - ✍️ **Writer**: accurately convey my work and insights to the greater design and development community.

+### Tools
+- A-Frame (webVR)
+- Google Cardboard
+- Sketch
+- Adobe Premiere
+- Pen & paper
 "
 %}

 {% include p-section.html
-   header="Head tracked transformations"
+   header="Head tracked transform<span class='d-none d-md-inline d-xl-none'>-</span>ations"
    subheader="Experiment 1"
    content="**How can a user see around an object if their headset doesn't have positional tracking (e.g. Google Cardboard)?**